starkinfra/sdk-dotnet/README.md

 ### Patch a PixKey

-Update the account information linked to a PixKey.
+Update the account information linked to a Pix key.

 ```c#
 using System;